codediodeio/sveltefire/README.md

 ### Reactive

 Components are reactive.
 When props change, they unsubscribe from the last stream and start a new one.
-This means you can change the document path or query function by simplying changing a prop value.
+This means you can change the document path or query function by simplifying changing a prop value.

 Example: Collections have special slot props for pagination called `first` and `last`.
 Use them to create reactive pagination queries.